 Mrs. Deb Hackleman

 “Deb Hackleman was one of the kindest, gentlest people whom I’ve ever met.
-She was a quiet force, listening carefully, responding thoughtfully, caring deeply for the person, the idea, the overall impact, whether it was in her community or for the NYSC.
-A talented musician, she enjoyed the arts performed not only for the NYSC but in her community, both as a musician and a patron.
+She was a quiet force, listening carefully, responding thoughtfully, caring deeply for the person, the idea, the overall impact, whether it was in her community or for the NYSCamp.
+A talented musician, she enjoyed the arts performed not only for the NYSCamp but in her community, both as a musician and a patron.
 She was a very intelligent lady, a leader in her field at the OSU library.
 She worked with her community with dedicated service, making it a nicer place to live.
-Not only were she and David husband and wife, they were a team.
+Not only were she and David husband and wife, but they were also a team.
 Everyone recognized and respected that.
-She and David have made a lasting impact on the continuing success of the ever-changing NYSC through their work with both the Foundation and the Alumni Association.
+She and David have made a lasting impact on the continuing success of the ever-changing NYSCamp through their work with both the Foundation and the Alumni Association.
 Her interest in the delegates in the lunch hall and in their free time allowed her gentleness and wisdom to reach beyond the moment.
 I remember Deb and a group of delegates often gathering under the flagpole to share each other’s interests.
-Also she would often join the delegates to present small group musical numbers to the entire camp delegation during after dinner music, camp Allegheny, and the Senate Luncheon.
+Also, she would often join the delegates to present small group musical numbers to the entire camp delegation during after-dinner music, camp Allegheny, and the Senate Luncheon.
 She touched generations with her ability to listen, to advise, to laugh, and to cry with them.
 She became their friend.”

 Dr. Isidore Adler

-Isidore Adler was born in Brooklyn, NY on 25 December, 1916 and married Annie in 1941.
-He obtained his AB from Brooklyn College in 1942, BS from NYU 1944, MS and Ph.D. from the Polytechnic Institute of Brooklyn in 1947 and 1952 respectively.
-He worked for the US Customs lab and the US Signal Corps during 1937 through 1952, attaining 1st.
+Isidore Adler was born in Brooklyn, NY on 25 December 1916 and married Annie in 1941.
+He obtained his AB from Brooklyn College in 1942, BS from NYU 1944, MS, and Ph.D. from the Polytechnic Institute of Brooklyn in 1947 and 1952 respectively.
+He worked for the US Customs lab and the US Signal Corps from 1937 through 1952, attaining 1st.
 Lt. rank.
 He then went to the US Geological Survey for 12 years.
 In the 60’s, the US Space program was beginning to become very promising.
 Izzy then became a project leader and then a Senior Scientist with NASA in 1964.
 Izzy attained a PhD in Physical Chemistry.
 He also had a degree in Metrology.
 During WWII, Izzy was a meteorologist with a bombing group in Italy during WWII.
 He was a senior scientist with NASA during the entire Apollo (Moon) program and was one of the selected people throughout the world to analyze the first “moon rocks”.
 He sent experiments with the Apollo 15 and 16 which for the first time in mankind’s history did a chemical analysis of the back of the Moon.
 By the way, this is a picture of Izzy at camp in 1978 after his lecture on the exploration of the Moon.

 Izzy wrote and published three books: